 The Secretary of State for the Housing Communities and Local Government has made an offer to adult social care authorities (Adult social care authorities are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils, London borough councils, the Common Council of the City of London and the Council of the Isles of Sicily).

-The offer for the financial year 2020-21 is the option of an adult social care authority being able to increase their council tax by a further 2% on top of the core principle, without holding a referendum, to assist the authority in meeting expenditure on adult social care.
+The offer for the financial year 2021-22 is the option of an adult social care authority being able to increase their council tax by a further 3% on top of the core principle (with the option to defer some or all of the increase until 2022-23), without holding a referendum, to assist the authority in meeting expenditure on adult social care.

 This is an increase of 1.99% on the standard Council charge and a 2.0% increase on the Adult Social Care (ASC) Precept charge which is used to help fund the rising cost of social care services for older and disabled adults.